I want to try your software on the spot (not to sign up for a trial period)

 Of course, growth hackers want your email.

-They want to send you a bunch of automated unsolicited message disguised as "advice" and "high-value content".
-The reality is that you had to sign-up knowing there is a good chance this company will spam you.
+They want to send you a bunch of automated unsolicited messages disguised as "advice" and "high-value content."
+The reality is that you had to sign-up knowing there was a good chance this company would spam you.
 You just wanted to try their software for a few minutes and you ended up spending more time managing your "unsubscribe here" links.
 It's a shame that most SaaS businesses work this way.

-I know we can do better as SaaS businesses and I decided to do my part.
-I wanted to build a place that I wish existed when I was looking for a solution to create a website (or any software I was looking for that matter).
+I know we can do better as a SaaS businesses and so, I decided to do my part.
+I wanted to build a place that I wish had existed when I was looking for a solution to create a website (or any software I was looking for, for that matter).

 Let me talk about what I did at FirePress.
-We host websites using Ghost an open-source software.
+We host websites using Ghost, which is a CMS and an open-source software.